RossWittenberg/mondo-test/README.md

 Upon attempting the access the CMS portion of the application, a user will be prompted to login with existing admin credentials or create a new admin account.
 For this feature I used 'Devise', a very popular authentication/authorization gem.

 In order to view part 2 of this assignment, one will have to [create an admin account](https://mondo-test.herokuapp.com/admins/sign_up).
-The email does not need to be a working address.
+The email used does not need to be a working address.

 Once logged in, an admin-user now has access to all CRUD actions for both 'Users' and 'Posts'.
 This includes associating a post with a user.